muabdalaleam/youtube-gaming-analysis/README.md

 | EDA process notebook             | [My EDA notebook](https://nbviewer.org/github/muhammed-abdelaleam/Youtube-gaming-analysis/blob/master/Data%20analysis/EDA%20and%20Feature%20engineering.ipynb) |
 | Jupyter notebook viewer | [My project in the cloud](https://nbviewer.org/github/muhammed-abdelaleam/Youtube-gaming-analysis/tree/master/)|

-*The way to use the ML app is to run it locally (see the steps in the project Do‘How to use this project’ section)
+*The way to use the ML app is to run it locally (see the steps in the project Documentation in ‘How to use this project’ section)